jbryer/DATA606Fall2020/SETUP.md

 Welcome to DATA606!
 My name is Dr. Jason Bryer and I will be your instructor for this semester.
 I am an Assistant Professor in the Data Science and Information Systems department at CUNY SPS.
 Couple of important notes as you get started:

-* The course syllabus located here: https://fall2020.data606.net I will post all course materials there.
+The course syllabus located here: https://fall2020.data606.net I will post all course materials there.
 Blackboard will be used primarily for submitting assignments.
-* [Join the Slack channel by clicking here](https://join.slack.com/t/data606fall2020/shared_invite/zt-gwto1eyo-r8tQGf_0V77AW4ey6rZKyA).
+Join the Slack channel by clicking here.
 This will be our primary mode of communication.
-For private communications, you can either send private Slack messages or email me at [jason.bryer@sps.cuny.edu](mailto:jason.bryer@sps.cuny.edu).
+For private communications, you can either send private Slack messages or email me jason.bryer@sps.cuny.edu
-* Introduce yourself in the Getting Acquainted forum on Blackboard.
+Introduce yourself in the Getting Acquainted forum on Blackboard.
-* Once you go through the syllabus, try starting Lab 1 as soon as you can.
+Once you go through the syllabus, try starting Lab 1 as soon as you can.
 This will require you to install R and RStudio and will help get you get acquainted with R.
-* The best way to reach me is by Slack or email at [jason.bryer@sps.cuny.edu](mailto:jason.bryer@sps.cuny.edu).
+The best way to reach me is by Slack or email at jason.bryer@sps.cuny.edu.
 If you would prefer to talk on the phone or setup a Zoom session, it is best to suggest some times by email first.
-* Our meetups will be on Wednesdays from 8:30pm to 9:30pm.
+Our meetups will be on Wednesdays from 8:30pm to 9:30pm.
+Please visit https://fall2020.data606.net/course-overview/meetups/ on how to connect.
-* I am looking forward to getting to know everyone and a fantastic semester!
+I am looking forward to getting to know everyone and a fantastic semester!
 Good luck!